patrickgilsf/ide_qsys/readme.md

 const core = new Core({
   ip: '192.168.1.100',
   username: 'admin',
-  pin: 'password',  // Note: 'pin' instead of 'pw'
+  password: 'password',  // or use 'pin' or 'pw'
   comp: 'MyComponent',
   options: {
     systemName: 'MySystem',